Diversity, Equity, and Inclusion

 - Graduate student recruitment and support – action items include offering financial assistance with the application fee, attending the Black Doctoral Network’s Virtual Graduate School & Career Fair, examining our application and recruitment process, producing a list of grants and other support opportunities for BIPOC graduate students.

 - Undergraduate research participation – action items include a completed faculty survey on undergraduate research participation in their labs, a pending survey for undergraduates assessing their interest in research and providing information, and an ongoing redesign of the research tab on our webpage.
-That page includes links to faculty, grad, and undergrad audio/video interviews and news stories about their research; more information about faculty research interests/projects, links to our undergraduate research opportunities pages.
+That page includes links to faculty, grad, and undergrad audio/video interviews and news stories about their research; more information about faculty research interests/projects, and links to our undergraduate research opportunities pages.

-- Undergraduate course enrollments and metrics – working with Office of Assessment and Decision Support to obtain data on undergraduate students who take our courses and our majors to learn who they are and what pathways they take through our courses.
+- Undergraduate course enrollments and metrics – working with the Office of Assessment and Decision Support to obtain data on undergraduate students who take our courses and our majors to learn who they are and what pathways they take through our courses.

 - Diversifying our colloquium series – Several outstanding BIPOC scholars are part of our colloquium series this year.